iterative/dvc.org/content/docs/command-reference/run.md

   <abbr>workspace</abbr>) are also supported (except metrics and plots).

-- Outputs are deleted from the workspace before executing the command (including at `dvc repro`) if their paths are found as existing files/directories.
+- Outputs are deleted from the workspace before executing the command (including at `dvc repro`) if their paths are found as existing files/directories (unless `--outs-persist` is used).
 This also means that the stage command needs to recreate any directory structures defined as outputs every time its executed by DVC.

 - In some situations, we have previously executed a stage, and later notice that some of the files/directories used by the stage as dependencies, or created as